ChrisVine/chez-simple-sockets/README.md

 on the event loop passed in as an argument, or if none is passed (or
 \#f is passed), on the default event loop.

-&accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.
+An &accept-condition exception will be raised if connection attempts fail; applying accept-condition? to the raised condition object will return #t.

 If 'sock' is not a non-blocking descriptor, it will be made non-blocking by this procedure.